Lu-Tsiatis More Efficient Log-Rank for Randomized Studies with Baseline Covariates

 - weights

-if false will use propensity score adjustment for marginal model
+Logical; if FALSE, uses propensity score adjustment for marginal model.

 - treat.var